Tax credit for investments in new capital assets

 - small enterprises, for an amount equal to 50% of eligible expenses, up to a maximum of 300K€;

-- large enterprises, for an amount equal to 30% of eligible expenses, up to a maximum of 250K€.
+- medium-sized enterprises and large enterprises, for an amount respectively equal to 40% and 30% of eligible expenses, up to a maximum of 250K€.

-Also in this case, enterprises undertaking in difficulty pursuant to article 2, point 18 of the Regulation n.
+Even in this case, enterprises undertaking in difficulty pursuant to article 2, point 18 of the Regulation n.
 651/2014 of the European Commission, and those subject to disqualification sanctions pursuant to art.
 9, paragraph 2 of the Legislative Decree n.
 231/2001.
-To obtain the tax credit, also in this case enterprises have to be compliant with the legislation on safety in the workplace and with the payment of social security contributions.
+To obtain the tax credit, enterprises must be compliant with the legislation on safety in the workplace and with the payment of social security contributions.
 Tax credit training 4.0 can be used only to offset tax payments starting from the tax period following the one in which the eligible expenses incurred.
 It is exempt for IRPEF / IRES and Irap purposes and cannot be transferred even among enterprises belonging to the group consolidation.
 Enterprises benefiting from the tax credit must file a communication to MISE.
 Terms, content and methods of such a communication will be defined with a specific directorial decree of the MISE.

 Advertising campaign tax credit

-To benefit from the tax credit, taxpayers are required to file within 1 and 31 March a communication of access to the bonus, indicating the estimated volume of investments to be sustained in the course of the tax period, and then they are required to file a declaration from 1 to 31 January of the following year, summarizing the amount to expenses actually incurred.
+To benefit from the tax credit, taxpayers are required to file within 1 and 31 March of each year a communication to access the bonus, indicating the estimated volume of investments to be sustained in the course of the tax period, and then they are required to file a declaration from 1 to 31 January of the following year, summarizing the amount to expenses actually incurred.
+Exceptionally for FY 2020 the request to access the tax benefit can be filed within 1 and 30 September.

 A non-refundable grant for expenses incurred in 2019 and 2020 is recognized for micro, small, and medium-sized enterprises and companies that are part of a network agreement.